Bauder History, Family Crest & Coats of Arms

 The surname Bauder was first found in Swabia, where the name came from humble beginnings but gained a significant reputation for its contribution to the emerging mediaeval society.
 It later became more prominent as many branches of the same house acquired distant estates, some in foreign countries.
 Their social status was continually elevated by their great contributions to society.
 In the Swabian dialect, the word Bauder or Buder meant "Schlaeger" or, in English, "striker."

-Important Dates for the Bauder family
+Early History of the Bauder family

 This web page shows only a small excerpt of our Bauder research.
 Another 83 words (6 lines of text) covering the year 1350 is included under the topic Early Bauder History in all our PDF Extended History products and printed products wherever possible.